Icinga/icinga2/doc/16-upgrading-icinga-2.md

 This enables the feature being active only on one endpoint while the other endpoint is paused.
 When one endpoint is shut down, automatic failover happens.

-This feature is turned on by default.
-If you need one of the features twice, please use `enable_ha = false` to restore the old behaviour.
+This feature is turned off by default keeping the current behaviour.
+If you need it active on just one endpoint, set `enable_ha = true` on both endpoints in the feature configuration.

 This affects the following features: